 A major purpose of this site is to provide a gateway to Amazon.com for

 Spanish-speaking people who can't read English and/or people who do not

 live in the USA.
 Every page exists in a Spanish and an English version; you

-can switch languages by clicking the first item on the main menu near the
+can switch languages by clicking on the gold "Español" button at the

 At the same time, the site offers a window into Dominican, Latin

 American, and Hispanic beauty and culture for English speakers.
 In